 - Read this syllabus, and be prepared to verify in a required Canvas activity that you have received it, have read it, and understand its contents. - Attend all class sessions, and participate!
-Participating includes: - paying attention - discussing clicker question answers and class concepts with other students - being an attentive partner when pair-programming in lab - asking questions - Follow the design recipe steps, in order, for every function you write. - There is a general rule-of-thumb for college-level courses:
+Participating includes: - paying attention - discussing clicker question answers and class concepts with other students - being an attentive partner when pair-programming in lab - asking questions - There is a general rule-of-thumb for college-level courses:

 To be successful in a course, you should plan to spend at least 2 hours outside of class for each 1 hour of college course credit.
 That implies an estimate of at least 8 hours a week spent outside of class for this 4-credit course.
+In addition: